rorarola/simple-webapp-flask/README.md

 ├── microblog.py
 └── ...
 ```
-2. This app use pipenv instead of virtualenv.
-Here are some basic command for pipenv
+2. For virtual environment I use pipenv instead of virtualenv.
+Here are some basic command for pipenv.
 ```
 pipenv install        // create virtual environment pipenv install flask  // install flask in the virtual environment